 Connect with Rabbi on Facebook here.

-Rabbi Sussman and his wife, Liz, Director of the Preschool at Temple Sholom in Broomall and founder of KI's Shir Joy Choir, share the joy of raising their children Benjamin & Kelly, Joshua, Micah, Judah and Chana.
+Rabbi Sussman and his wife, Liz, Director of the KI Preschool and founder of KI's Shir Joy Choir, share the joy of raising their children Benjamin & Kelly, Joshua, Micah, Judah and Chana.
 The Sussmans have two grandchildren, Sophie and Charlotte.

 Watch "Jewish Life in 2030."
 Rabbi Lance Sussman and Rabbi Edythe Held Mencher address the challenges in sustaining a sense of Jewish community in the next 20 years.
 Moderated by executive director Rabbi Kerry Olitzky.